tmplab/LJay/README.md

-LJay v0.6
+LJay v0.6.1

-By Sam Neurohack, Loloster,
+By Sam Neurohack, Loloster, Cocoa

 LICENCE : CC BY